 Education & Training

-“I achieved my MRI education through the military in the Army, so much of my education was military-driven,” Cortez explained.
+“I achieved my MRI education through the Army, so much of my education was military-driven,” Cortez explained.
 “This path was really fast-paced and involved more on-site and ‘pick the skills up as you go’ training as opposed to the 2-year MRI Tech programs.”

 The best ways to advance in a career as a Magnetic Resonance Imaging Technologist are to take on managerial positions as a shift supervisor of Chief / Lead / Senior MRI Technologist as a specific healthcare setting.
 Additionally, some MRI Techs choose to pursue advanced educations, helping them to secure more managerial roles or MRI Scanner roles in either education for research.